BrettSWeisberg/cli-data-gem-assessment-v-000/aether/CLI-README.md

-To start the CLI and learn about all the amazing apartments Caliber NYC has to offer type ruby bin/run in the CLI.
+To start the CLI and learn about all the amazing apartments Caliber NYC has to offer type: ruby bin/run in the CLI.